Your Front Desk Is Having The Wrong Conversations.

 Broken intake shows up as:

-• Patients who sound interested but never commit
+• New patients who sound interested but never commit

 • Consults that feel rushed, defensive, or incomplete